Head: Univ.-Prof. Dr. Oliver Tüscher

 Danuta Weichert, study coordination

-The Clinical Investigation Center (CIC) has a pivotal role within the DRZ, namely to longitudinally determine primary mental outcome measures, i.e., to assess and quantify resilience and is therefore the central organizational and recruitment backbone for human studies at the DRZ.
-This will be accomplished through the Gutenberg Brain Study (GBS) and its affiliated studies.
-The CIC will recruit and characterize all individuals who subsequently enter projects being pursued by the DRZ.
-Working in close collaboration with the NIC, as exemplified by the Mainz Resilience Project (MARP), it aims to identify key neural mechanisms that predict resilient outcomes and to probe the causal effect of these mechanisms on resilience via dedicated training interventions.
-Since resilience factors against everyday stressors have not systematically been defined, the CIC will initiate a register-based longitudinal study which is rooted in the GBS.
-A third function of the CIC within the DRZ is to carry out intervention studies, including psychological training programs, pharmacological trials or neurotechnical intervention (e.g., neurofeedback, transcranial stimulation).
-Thus, the CIC will act as the central executive platform of the DRZ, facilitating the translation of research outcomes from various research areas to human studies.
-The CIC will conduct these longitudinal studies using cutting-edge ecological momentary assessment and intervention (EMA/EMI) technology.
+The Clinical Investigation Center's (CIC) central role within the DRZ is to longitudinally determine the main mental outcome measures and stressors, i.e., to assess and quantify resilience as described by us (Kalisch, Müller, Tüscher 2015, Kalisch et al. 2017) and is therefore the central organizational backbone for human studies at the DRZ.
+This central function is achieved by conducting the Gutenberg Brain Study (GBS) and its affiliated studies.
+Working in close collaboration with the NIC, as exemplified by the Mainz Resilience Project (MARP), it aims at identifying key neural mechanisms that predict resilient outcome and at probing the causal effect of these mechanisms on resilience via dedicated training interventions.
+Since resilience factors against everyday stressors have not systematically been defined, one focus is the development of proper measurement using cutting-edge ecological momentary assessment and intervention (EMA/EMI) technology.
+As the third major function performed for the DRZ, the CIC will support intervention studies, including psychological training programs, pharmacological trials or neurotechnical intervention (e.g., neurofeedback, transcranial stimulation).

 External collaboration partners: